mattcarlotta/nvi/README.md

 ## Configuration File
 Instead of manually typing out flags and arguments in the CLI, there is support for placing them in an `.nvi` configuration file.

-The configuration file is a [TOML](https://toml.io/en/)-like file that contains...
+The configuration file is a [TOML](https://toml.io/en/)-like formatted file that contains...
 - An `[environment]` name that defines the following optional properties:
   - **debug**: boolean (default: `false`)
   - **dir**: string (default: `""`)